Dentists in Methuen Discuss Oral Health During Pregnancy

 When a woman is pregnant, she will immediately notice her body changing.
 A pregnant women’s body will go through many changes during the pregnancy.
 A woman's body will be providing nutrients to the fetus while it is growing and because of this, their body will be shorted of some of the nutrients that the mother is taking in.

-Due to these many changes in the body, it is extremely important to take care of your oral hygiene while pregnant and it is especially important to visit your dentist regularly while pregnant to ensure that no problems arise.
+Due to these many changes in the body, it is extremely important to take care of your oral hygiene while pregnant and it is especially important to visit our dentists in Methuen regularly while pregnant to ensure that no problems arise.

 Women who are pregnant need to make sure to take care of their teeth.
 A very common issue while pregnant is gum disease, otherwise known as periodontal disease.
 This disease occurs when bacteria in the mouth causes an infection, which can lead to major problems such as pockets of infection developing beneath the gum line.